CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     source table as a parameter but in the FROm clause.
 TT\_Translate() would only refer to its values.

+-   The translation engine can be used in two very different scenarios:

+**First Scenario - Fixing the source table errors**

+-   The first scenario is when one wants to be able to fix invalid values from the source table before they are being translated to the target table.
+-   In this scenario there is no need to provide invalidation (error) codes in the translation table since the source table will continuously be fixed during the translation table coding process and no invalid value should ever have to be translated.
+-   To be able to fix invalid source values however, the engine has to stop as soon as it encounters an invalid value.
+The invalid value can then be fixed and the execution resumed from where it was stopped.
+-   To enable this, the translation engine provides a global "stopOnInvalid" configuration parameter.
+This setting makes the engine to stop inconditionnally whenever a validation rule resolve to FALSE.
+-   The typical execution sequence in this scenario goes like this:

+    1. Set the global "stopOnInvalid" configuration variable to TRUE.
+    2. Write a basic translation table.
+    3. Translate.
+    4. Translation stops as soon as a source value is invavalidated by a validation rule.
+    5. Fix the source table value (and the translation table if necessary) and resume execution.
+Back to step 3).
+    6. Translation table and translation are complete.

+**Second Scenario - Not fixing source table errors**

+-   The second scenario is when one does not want to fix invalid values from the source table but still want to handle them by replacing them with an invalidation (error) code in the target table.
+-   In this scenario the translation table coder HAS to provide some invalidation codes in the translation table.
+The engine should stop as soon as it encounters an invalid value for a validation rule that does not have an invalidation code defined.
+This force the translation table coder to provides these codes and make sure the target table becomes valid (with proper value or invaliadtion code, nothing else).
+-   In this scenario the translation table coder also wants to be able to stop the translation engine as soon as an unknown value, not taken into account yet in the validation rules, is encountered, so he can fix the translation table and resume translation.
+The global "stopOnInvalid" configuration parameter is of no help to make the engine stop on this condition since setting it to TRUE would make the engine stop for already handled invalid values.
+The proper way to stop the engine in this case is to make every validation rule helper function to take a last argument specifying if this rule should make the engine to stop if it fails.
+This way every unhandled values can be added to the validation rules and execution can be resumed afterward.
+-   The typical execution sequence in this scenario goes like this:

+    1. Set the global "stopOnInvalid" configuration variable to FALSE.
+    2. Write a basic translation table with no invalidation codes.
+    3. Translate.
+    4. Translation stops as soon as a validation rule, not providing an invalidation code or having its "stopOnInvalid" parameter specifically set to TRUE, fails.
+    5. Update the translation table with updated valiation rules, invalidation rules the "stopOnInvalid" of the faulty validation rule set to TRUE and resume execution.
+Back to step 3).
+    6. Translation table is complete.
+Translate from scratch with all invalidation codes provided and "stopOnInvalid" unset in all the validation rules.

--   The execution stops if any of these condition is encountered:
+-   In summary the translation engine execution stops if any of these conditions is encountered:

-    -   The configuration variable "stopOnInvalid"" is set to TRUE and a source value is invalidated by a validation rule.
-This use case is helpful for validating and fixing source values when possible.
+    -   The configuration variable "stopOnInvalid" is set to TRUE and a source value is invalidated by a validation rule.
+This is helpful for the first scenario.
-    -   No invalidation value is defined for a validation rule and the source value is invalidated by this validation rule.
-This makes it mandatory to define an invalidation value.
-The translation process can not finish otherwise.
+    -   No invalidation code is defined for a validation rule and the source value is invalidated by this validation rule.
+This is helpful for the second scenario.
+It makes it mandatory to define invalidation codes as soon as error are found in the source table.
+The translation process can not finish without all these codes being defined (unless there are no error in the source file).
-    -   The configuration variable "stopOnInvalid"" is set to FALSE, all invalidation values are provided, one validation rule has its "stopOnInvalid" flag set and a source value is invalidated by this validation rule.
-This use case is helpful in a typical execution sequence as described below:
+    -   The configuration variable "stopOnInvalid" is set to FALSE, all invalidation codes are provided, one validation rule has its "stopOnInvalid" flag set to TRUE and a source value is invalidated by this validation rule.
+This is typical of the second scenario while searching for invalid values.

--   Typical execution sequence:

-    1. Write a basic translation table.
-    2. Translate.
-    3. Translation stops as soon as a validation rule not providing an invalidation value or having its "stopOnInvalid" parameter specifically set to TRUE fails.
-    4. Update the translation table and resume execution; back to step 2).
-    5. Translation file is complete.
-Translate from scratch with all invalidation values provided and "stopOnInvalid" set to FALSE in the configuraiton file and not set (default to FALSE) in any validation rule.

 -   These configuration options provide enough flexibility for many use cases.
 -   Multiple translations are managed though normal SQL coding.

-#### Translation File Validation
+#### Translation Table Validation

--   The translation engine must validate the structure and the content of the valisation file before starting any translation (or during the first translation?):
+-   The translation engine must validate the structure and the content of the validation table before starting any translation (or during the first translation?):

     -   the list of target attributes names must match the names and the